Mid-Cities Junior Stars: History

 In 2017, the team was once again sold.
 The new owners were Brass Roots Hockey, LLC. led by Brad Allen who announced a new head coach in Tom Train and hired Tony Curtale as an advisor.
 The team was then re-branded as the Mid-Cities Jr. Stars for the 2017–18 season.

+team appears to have folded prior to the 2024–25 season.

 Season-by-season records

 Alumni

 The Jr. Stars have had a number of alumni move on to collegiate programs, higher levels of junior ice hockey in the United States and Canada.